TheLocehiliosan/yadm/_docs/020_install.md

 ## OSX

-yadm can be installed using [Homebrew](https://github.com/Homebrew/homebrew).
+yadm can be installed using [Homebrew][homebrew].

 ```
 brew install yadm
 ```

-## Fedora/Red Hat/CentOS (YUM/RPM)
+## RPM Based Installations

+For RPM based systems like Fedora, Red Hat, CentOS, openSUSE, etc, there are repositories hosted by openSUSE Build Service.

-Several yum repositories are on Copr.
-Follow this link for [repositories and installation instructions](https://copr.fedorainfracloud.org/coprs/thelocehiliosan/yadm/).
+Follow this link for [repositories and installation instructions][OBS].

 ## Ubuntu/Debian